PolarGeospatialCenter/setsm_postprocessing_python/README.md

 Processing strip-pair ID: WV01_20170717_102001006264A100_1020010066A25800, 15 scenes
 ...
 ```
-After this run is complete, the filtered set of strip results is located in `/home/ehusby/scratch/data/setsm_mada/results3/strips/2m`.
-The location of the unfiltered set of (intermediate, yet complete) strip results was set automatically as `/home/ehusby/scratch/data/setsm_mada/results3/strips/2m_coreg_filt111`.
+After this run is complete, the unfiltered set of strip results is located in `/home/ehusby/scratch/data/setsm_results/strips/2m`.
+The location of the filtered set of (intermediate, yet complete) strip results was set automatically as `/home/ehusby/scratch/data/setsm_results/strips/2m_coreg_filt111`.

 ## batch_mask.py